This tutorial will show you, from start to finish, how to set up a WordPress site, the easy way!

 Your domain name should be as short as possible, while also being descriptive.
 The most popular TLD, or Top Level Domain is “.com”; because of it’s popularity, it’s easier to remember than a different TLD, such as “.net”.

 Once you have decided on an available domain name, the next step is to purchase it.
-I recommend you use either Google Domains or Namecheap to register your domain.
-Both are about $12/year, and include privacy.
+I recommend Google Domains because of their cheap pricing, and inclusion of privacy protection at no additional cost.
 Privacy protects your personal information from a WHOIS search.
 If you choose another domain registrar, keep in mind that privacy often costs extra, so be careful.

 Since WordPress is simply software, and not a hosted platform(although WordPress.com is), you will have to purchase web hosting.
 There is a near-endless amount of web hosting providers out there, and choosing one can be a difficult task.